katspaugh/wavesurfer.js/README.md

 ```

 ## Editing documentation
-The homepage and the documentation are in the [`gh-pages` branch](https://github.com/katspaugh/wavesurfer.js/tree/gh-pages).
+The homepage and documentation files are maintained in the [`gh-pages` branch](https://github.com/katspaugh/wavesurfer.js/tree/gh-pages).
 Contributions to the documentation are especially welcome.

 ## Credits